hmcts/probate-frontend/README.md

 Before submitting a Pull Request you will be required to run `$ yarn eslint` (which is also run automatically when trying to commit anyway).

-We have a number of rules relating to code style that can be found in [.eslintrc.js](https://github.com/hmcts/probate-frontend/blob/develop/.eslintrc.js).
+We havg to code style that can be found in [.eslintrc.js](https://github.com/hmcts/probate-frontend/blob/develop/.eslintrc.js).

 ### Config